alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 This role applies within a space.

 A space developer can deploy, run and manage apps, and create and bind services.
-This is the default role for a user who is not a manager.
+This is the default role for any user who is not assigned a manager role.

 For example, a space developer in the testing space can only change apps in this space, but cannot do anything in the production space.